KlaraSvobodova/English-for-designers/02-first-impression/projects.md

 "Chaoid's of Mrs. Parrot"

 * This book is about the history of art by Mrs. Vaculíková from prehistoric times to the present.
-* In the book, you will find education materials, illustrations and interesting facts about some artist...
-And it was my final project on Michael's school last year.
+* In the book, you will find education materials, illustrations and interesting facts about some artist.I
+* It was my final project on Michael's school in 2023.

 <img src="https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/15b0a675-544b-4efa-9823-8a5b6d32ad9a" width=50% height=50%>
 <img src="https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/d93db4c0-1d61-4b58-922d-8ea76d8ac710" width=50% height=50%>